magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 ```

 Next, we define make targets.
 The first two targets are pretty simple: the `all` target is the default one, and it is executed whenever you type `make` without any arguments (`make` always uses the first target as the default).
 This target just redirects all work to a different target, `kernel8.img`.

+> {xzl: kernel8.img vs kernel8.elf?}
+> **build/kernel8.elf:** Our build outocme -- an ELF file.
+It contains all code, data, and debugging info.
+> **kernel8.img:** This is our kernel binary to be loaded to the hardware.
+The very file name is expected by Rpi3's firmware.
+Consider it as a raw binary containing code and data.
+It is NOT an ELF file.
+> kernel8.img is extracted from kernel8.elf as you can see.
+>
+> More details on them below.

 The `clean` target is responsible for deleting all compilation artifacts and the compiled kernel image.

 ```